-Last weekend I was involved in an extremely fun project through the Drexel Food Lab!
+Last weekend I was involved in an extremely fun project through the Drexel Food Lab with the Hershey Company!

-Hershey representatives came to Drexel and gave us specific guidelines for a new product they want to sell.
+Hershey representatives came to Drexel and gave us specific guidelines for a new product challenge.
 This new product needed to be indulgent, but light.
 Therefore, you could eat a lot of it and not feel guilty for doing so.
 Simple enough.
 Hershey also wanted this product to be able to be eaten for 30 minutes (the length of a television show).
 And, the product shouldn’t be high in calories.
 It also needs to have a Hersheys product in it too!
-Challenge accepted! (by the way, Hershey did say we can post about this eve on social media)
+Challenge accepted! (by the way, Hershey did say we can post about this event on social media)

 On a Friday afternoon, 24 Drexel students divided up into groups of 4, and started the “ideation” process for the product.
 We discussed the types of desserts we could make to fulfill what Hershey wanted.
 We also sampled other chocolate snacks and products to give us ideas on flavors, packaging, and the overall indulgent snack we wanted to make.